David J. Acer: Early life

-David Johnson Acer was born November 11, 1949, in Cleveland, Ohio, and raised in North Canton.
+David Johnson Acer was born on November 11, 1949, in Cleveland, Ohio, and he was raised in North Canton.
 He was the first of four children of Victor and Harriet Acer.
 He graduated from Hoover High School in 1967, where he participated in wrestling, the German Club, and the school's yearbook staff.

 After graduation, Acer enrolled at Ohio State University, then enrolled in the university's dental school in 1970.
 Students and professors regarded Acer as a shy but solid individual who rarely missed a class and seldom partook in party antics on campus.
 He graduated from dental school in March 1974 and was licensed to practice in Ohio for four years, until 1977.
 Acer then joined the U.S. Air Force, where he held the rank of captain and practiced dentistry while stationed in Germany.

 Career

 Acer moved to Jensen, Florida and opened his own dental practice in nearby Stuart in 1981.
 Many of his patients were referred by CIGNA Dental Health of Florida.
 The carrier covered hundreds of state employees and Martin County schoolteachers.

 Acer settled in Stuart, which was a twenty-minute commute to his practice.
 He maintained a brick and stucco ranch home on Alamanda Way, where he kept a pet cocker spaniel and a 20-foot fishing boat.
 He was described by friends and colleagues as professional, but not very social in large group settings.

 When not at the office, Acer enjoyed fishing, tennis, and golf.
 He was often seen playing tennis at Falkenburg Tennis Club, two days a week.

 In 1985, Acer added an associate dentist, Elizabeth Greenhill.
 Greenhill told the Palm Beach Post that she had wanted him to autoclave his dental instruments, though he did routinely steam clean them.
-She told the paper that Acer did not make any extra effort towards the enforcement of universal precautions, despite CIGNA'S procedural manual for dentists covered this very subject, which included the use of masks and gloves while treating patients.
+She told the paper that Acer did not make any extra effort towards the enforcement of universal precautions, despite CIGNA'S procedural manual for dentists covering this very subject, which included the use of masks and gloves while treating patients.
 Acer used neither, but this was overlooked by CIGNA's dental director, who regularly visited Acer's practice.